 - Introduction: Get to know From Surviving to Living!Click to rate this post!
 [Total: 0 Average: 0]Click to rate this post!
 [Total: 0 Average: 0]

-- Chapter 5: A PADDED ROOM (THE PICKLE SUIT)Click to rate this post!
+- Chapter 6: A PADDED ROOM (THE PICKLE SUIT)Click to rate this post!
 [Total: 0 Average: 0] Suicide watch in Shakopee takes place in the facility’s segregation unit.
-While inmates are most often taken to seg for disciplinary reasons, suicide watch and health concerns are other reasons why segregation is also used for administrative detention.
-It was October, 2011.
-Seven months had slid… Read more: Chapter 5: A PADDED ROOM (THE PICKLE SUIT)
+While inmates are taken to seg for disciplinary reasons, it is also used for suicide watch and health concerns.
+Soon I would be seeing it for myself.
+Seven months had slid by since my arrival… Read more: Chapter 6: A PADDED ROOM (THE PICKLE SUIT)

-- Chapter 6: WoWClick to rate this post!
-[Total: 0 Average: 0] In October 2011, as I waited to be released from seg, I received a kite (internal institutional mail) from the director of Shakopee’s Women of Wellness program (WoW).
+- Chapter 7: WoWClick to rate this post!
+[Total: 0 Average: 0] As I waited to be released from seg, I received a kite (internal institutional mail) from the director of Shakopee’s Women of Wellness program (WoW).
 She invited me to participate in the six week “in-patient” mental health program.
-Already terminated from my job… Read more: Chapter 6: WoW
+I would be transferred to Monahan, Shakopee’s mental health living… Read more: Chapter 7: WoW

 - Chapter 8: RING TOSS & DOPPELGANGERSClick to rate this post!
-[Total: 0 Average: 0] I began my job in General Assembly the end of November 2011.
-Also called Rubber, it was housed in a large warehouse building shared by several educational and industry job opportunities.
+[Total: 0 Average: 0] My job in General Assembly (Rubber) was housed in a large warehouse building shared by several educational and industry job opportunities.
 There were 2 main jobs – ring inspections and cutting rubber.
-Rings were actually gaskets… Read more: Chapter 8: RING TOSS & DOPPELGANGERS
+I was assigned to rings.
+Base pay was 50 cents.
+Working rings started by… Read more: Chapter 8: RING TOSS & DOPPELGANGERS

 - Chapter 9: NO PIE & SIX MONTHS NO SHOWERClick to rate this post!
 [Total: 0 Average: 0]Click to rate this post!
 [Total: 0 Average: 0]